Punk ideologies: Animal rights and veganism

 In the 1980s, both straight edge hardcore punk in the United States and anarcho-punk in the United Kingdom started to become associated with animal rights.
 This association was made possible through activism by bands such as Napalm Death, Icons of Filth, Conflict, and Electro Hippies.
 Some musicians in these bands were vegans and vegetarians themselves and publicly advocated for these ideologies.
 In addition to this, bands at the forefront of this movement included lyrical themes pertaining to animal rights, vegetarianism and veganism.
 Consequently, these ideas became a feature of the punk subculture and this association continues on into the 21st century.
 A notable example is Jack McGarry of the band SX-70 citing messages of animal rights in lyrics of music he listened to as an influence in becoming vegan.
 It is additionally evidenced by the prominence of vegan punk events such as Fluff Fest in Europe.

 Apoliticism

-Some punks claim to be adherents to apoliticism, such as the band Charged GBH and the singer G.G.
-Allin, although some socio-political ideas have appeared in their lyrics.
+Some punks claim to be adherents to apoliticism, such as the band Charged GBH and the singer GG Allin, although some socio-political ideas have appeared in their lyrics.
 Some Charged GBH songs have discussed social issues, and a few have expressed anti-war views.
-G.G.
 Allin expressed a vague desire to kill the United States president and destroy the political system in his song "Violence Now".
-Punk subgenres that are generally apolitical include glam punk, psychobilly, horror punk, punk pathetique, deathrock and pop punk.
-Many of the bands credited with starting the punk movement were decidedly apolitical, including The Dictators, Ramones (which featured staunch conservative Johnny Ramone alongside liberal activist Joey Ramone), New York Dolls, Television, Johnny Thunders & the Heartbreakers, and Richard Hell & The Voidoids.
+Punk subgenres that are generally apolitical include glam punk, psychobilly, horror punk, punk pathetique, death rock and pop punk.
+Many of the bands credited with starting the punk movement were decidedly apolitical, including The Dictators, Ramones (which featured staunch conservative Johnny Ramone alongside liberal activist Joey Ramone), New York Dolls, Television, Johnny Thunders' Heartbreakers, and Richard Hell & The Voidoids.